 - The next opportunity to submit a course proposal is for Winter term.
 Winter term course proposals will be accepted via a link on this webpage to an online course proposal form from Monday, August 1 to Wednesday, August 31.
 (Winter term classes start on Tuesday, January 3, and end on Friday, March 10.)
 The sooner you submit the course proposal, the better chance of obtaining your preferred day, time, and room for your course.

+- Completed applications will be reviewed by OLLI's all-volunteer Curriculum Committee which reviews and accepts or rejects courses.
 OLLI aims to provide an interesting, balanced and quality curriculum from which its members can select worthwhile educational experiences.
-Courses will be selected on the basis of appropriateness for the OLLI program, known interests of OLLI members and facility capacities.
-Instructors will be approved on the basis of their subject knowledge and skills, and their teaching or related instructional communication experience.
+Courses will be selected on the basis of appropriateness for the OLLI program, meeting OLLI policies, known interests of OLLI members, and facility capacities.
+Instructors will be approved on the basis of their subject knowledge and skills and, for health-related courses, licensure in the field being taught.

 - Each term is ten weeks in length and each course is typically scheduled for one session per week for two to ten weeks.
 If a single-session class is your preference, do not submit this course proposal.
-Instead, contact me for more information.
+Instead, contact the OLLI office for more information.

-- Your course description should be concise and clear about the topics and classroom activities so that prospective students will know what to expect.
+- Your course description should be comprehensive, concise, and clear about the topics and classroom activities so that prospective students will know what to expect.
 Students need to know what will be taught, the approach to the subject matter (lecture, interactive discussion, skill activities, films/readings, etc.), and out-of-class preparations (readings or assignments).
-Please note that if a full range of viewpoints on the topic will not be covered, you must specify your specific perspective in the course description.
+If a full range of viewpoints on the topic will not be covered, you must specify your specific perspective in the course description.
+If you require a fee from your students for any consumable materials you provide (e.g. art supplies), or a rental fee for the class venue, this information must be included in the course description.